jamesgulliford57/event-chains/README.md

 # Zig Zag

 ## Overview
 Simulation of event chain MCMC processes.
+This project is Work in Progress.

 ## Installation
 Clone the repository and install dependencies: